Frequently Asked Questions

-OHIP doesn’t cover any aspect of naturopathic patient treatment.
+OHIP doesn’t cover any aspect of naturopathic or osteopathic manual therapy patient treatment.
 However, most extended benefit plans do cover the appointment fees and some routine and specialized testing (similar to coverage for dentist and chiropractors).

 Payment is required for each appointment.
-We do not do direct billing.
-Receipts are provided for submission to your insurance company.
+We are able to do direct billing for certain providers.
+Receipts are always provided for submission to your insurance company.

 A homeopath is a practitioner that solely uses homeopathy as their main modality of treatment and are not considered “doctors” in the province of Ontario.